jrpotter/notebook/notes/computability/automaton.md

 %%ANKI
 Basic
-A finite automaton comprises of how many components?
+A finite automaton is defined as a tuple of how many components?
 Back: Five.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Australia Brazil Japan Korea Mexiko Singapore Spain United Kingdom United States: Cengage Learning, 2013).
 <!--ID: 1734999643206-->